Monday, August 28, 2023

 The Thread of Fate:

 The central image of the weaver brings to mind the Greek Moirai, the three Fates, who control the threads of individual destiny.
 Klothó, with her long braid, holds a spindle and distaff, gathering material to spin the thread.
-Láḥesis, her bare foot showing as her gown pools on the floor around her, carefully studies the quality of the thread and measures it for purpose. Átropos, wearing the richest and most extravagant clothes the three have created, cuts the thread.
+Láḥesis, her bare foot showing as her gown pools on the floor around her, carefully studies the quality of the thread and measures it for purpose. Átropos, wearing the rich extravagant clothes the three have created, cuts the thread.

-The theme of female figures in control of destiny is woven into many European cultures, perhaps originating in the remotest Indo-European past.
+The theme of female figures in control of destiny is found in many European cultures, perhaps originating in the remotest Indo-European past.
 Romans, for example, believed that the three Parcae recorded the thread of life for every being, even the greatest of gods.
 The Norse feared the three death-bringing Norns, whose name means ‘to twine’ and who drew water from a sacred well to nourish the World Tree, thus shaping human destiny.
 The Wyrds of Anglo-Saxon mythology also dwelt by a well under a world tree and, like the Greek Fates, they spun, measured, and cut the thread of fate.
-Seven goddesses who wove the thread of destiny inhabit Celtic myths.
+Seven goddesses who wove the thread of destiny inhabit Celtic mythology.
 Many similar female beings are preserved in eastern European folktales and there are some scattered references to fate goddesses in Indian literature, too.

 A Call to Divine Craft: